tpoisot/tpoisot.github.io/drafts/networkx-metapopulations-python.md

 # Setting things up

 Before we start, we'll need a few things.
-Some modules are required: obviously `networkx` to deal with the graph objects, `numpy` to generate random numbers.
+Some modules are required: obviously `networkx` to deal with the graph objects, `numpy` to generate random numbers, and the `pyplot` module to deal with the output.
+I'd much rather do the output work using `pyx`, but it would add a good 50 lines of code to get a good-looking output, so let's go the easy way.

 {% highlight python %}
 import networkx as nx
 import numpy as np
+import matplotlib.pyplot as plt
 {% endhighlight %}

-Then we'll set a few parameters
+Then we'll set a few parameters:

 {% highlight python %}
 Patches = 100   # Number of patches